 - Set additional options if this check box is selected, the Setup options step becomes available. - Activate the product automatically select this check box to activate the product via the Internet during the installation.
 You may clear the check box.
 In that case you will need to activate the product after installation.
-See details in Acronis True Image Home 2012 activation. - 6.
+See details in Acronis True Image 2013 activation (p.
+17). - 6.
 This step is available only if the Set additional options check box is selected in the Serial number window.

-In the Setup options window, choose the installation options:
+In the Setup options window, choose the installation option: